You’ve probably seen groundhogs in your yard and garden. And if you’re like most people, you may have wondered how to get rid of them.

 3. Predator Urine

-Another remedy to repel groundhogs and other rodents like beavers is predator urine.
-You can buy products containing the urine of a predator like Coyote online.
+Another remedy to repel groundhogs and other rodents, like beavers, is predator urine.
+You can buy products containing the urine of a predator, like a coyote, online.

-Just apply it around the perimeter of your garden to deter the groundhogs.
+Apply it around the perimeter of your garden to deter groundhogs.
 They fear predators such as coyotes and foxes.

 4. Motion Detector Devices

-And the best part is that they’re really easy to use.
-Just place them near their entrances and wait for the groundhogs to leave.
+The best part is that they’re easy to use and provide a humane way to keep groundhogs away.
+Place them near the entrances and wait for the groundhogs to leave.

 5. Row Covers